Arunvenkat0/param/README.md

 # Welcome to the SiteGenesis Repository

+Please note that `master` is under active development, so please use with caution.
+Check out our tagged versions if you'd like more stable, tested releases.

 # Purpose

 The goals of this repository are:

 * To provide earlier access to Demandware developers as platform releases are pushed to the sandboxes
 * To provide 'git' access to the code so that you can cherry pick specific fixes (or even merge entire releases!) into your code lines
 * To provide the community a vehicle for submitting code changes via git's 'pull request' mechanism